devaswani18/Containerization/Assignment-1/Readme.md

 The **Task Manager** interface allows users to:

-- Add new task records (Title + Status)
+- Add new task records (Task name + Status)
 - View stored task records
-- Refresh to fetch latest data from backend
+- Click **Refresh** to fetch latest data from the backend

+When the application first loads, the frontend UI is empty with no tasks listed.
+The input fields accept a task name and status, and the **Add Task** button submits the data to the backend API:

 ![ ](images/Frontend_UI.png)